Entropy-Assisted Nanosecond stochastic operation in perpendicular superparamagnetic tunnel junctions

+Meanwhile, theoretical studies suggested that the assumption of a constant 1~ns attempt time is not justified.
+The Arrhenius prefactor of a typical MTJ used for data storage was predicted to vary by many orders of magnitude with material parameters and reach extreme values down to $10^{-21}$~s~\cite{desplat_2020,desplat2020quantifying}, due to a large entropic contribution which is absent in macrospin models.
+The latter stems from the domain wall mediated reversal pathway, which favors the transition state against the collinear state due to the increased number of available degrees of freedom.
+This effect was shown to yield a case of the Meyer-Neldel compensation rule, whereby the Arrhenius prefactor scales like an exponential of the activation energy~\cite{peacock1982compensation,yelon1990microscopic,yelon1992origin}.
+While compensation was predicted to reduce the stability of memory elements, it should be beneficial to achieve faster switching rates for computing.

+In this work, we experimentally validate the prediction of extremely low Arrhenius prefactors in magnetic tunnel junctions~\cite{desplat_2020}.
+By measuring mean dwell times in perpendicular, 50~nm nominal diameter SMTJs under applied in- and out-of-plane magnetic field at low bias voltage, we obtain an excellent agreement with our predictions based on Langer's theory~\cite{langer,coffey2012thermal}.
+These reveal prefactors at the femtosecond scale, hinting that compensation may be occurring in our measured system.
+We show that these extremely low prefactor values are instrumental in achieving mean dwell times as short as a few nanoseconds in our experiments.
+Finally, we theoretically predict the occurrence of (sub)nanosecond dwell times at zero voltage under a low in-plane field, by reducing the effective perpendicular anisotropy and/or junction diameter.

-The stack structure of the fabricated perpendicular SMTJs consists of Si substrate / SiO2/Ta(15)/Pt(5)/[Co(0.5)/Pt(0.25)]$_6$/ Ru(0.9)/ [Co(0.5)/Pt(0.25)]$_2$/ Co(0.5) / W(0.25) / CoFeB($t_\mathrm{fixed}$) / MgO(1.25) / CoFeB($t_\mathrm{free}$)/ W(2)/Pt(5).
-Numbers in parentheses represent thicknesses in nanometers, and subscripts on square brackets indicate the number of bilayer repeats.
-The two uniform, perpendicularly magnetized ferromagnetic layers of CoFeB, i.e., fixed and free, are separated by an insulating oxide layer (MgO).
+The stack structure of the fabricated SMTJs consists of Si substrate / SiO$_2$/Ta(15)/Pt(5)/[Co(0.5)/Pt(0.25)]$_6$/ Ru(0.9)/ [Co(0.5)/Pt(0.25)]$_2$/ Co(0.5) / W(0.25) / CoFeB($t_\mathrm{fixed}$) / MgO(1.25) / CoFeB($t_\mathrm{free}$)/ W(2)/Pt(5).
+Numbers in parentheses denote thickness in nanometers, and subscripts on brackets show bilayer repeat counts.
+The two uniform, perpendicularly magnetized ferromagnetic layers of CoFeB, i.e., fixed and free, are separated by an insulating MgO layer.
+In order to reach the superparamagnetic regime while keeping the perpendicular easy axis, we gradually tune the effective magnetic anisotropy as described in the Supplemental Material (SM)~ \cite{sm} through the interfacial anisotropy term $K_{\mathrm{int}}\propto \frac{1}{t_\mathrm{free}}$, by adjusting the free layer thickness $t_\mathrm{free}$ from 1.3 to 1.8~nm.
+Measurements are performed on two different stacks labeled 1 and 2, with nominal free layer thicknesses of $t^{\mathrm{stack 1}}_{\mathrm{free}}=1.21\pm0.20$~nm and $t^{\mathrm{stack 2}}_{\mathrm{free}}=1.16\pm0.20$~nm, and nominal diameter $d=50\pm 20$ nm (see Fig.~\ref{fig_1}(a)).
+Correspondingly, the free layer's perpendicular anisotropy can be evaluated for both nanopatterned stacks (see~\cite{sm}).